Crystal Clarke: Career

 Clarke played Tina Argyll in the 2018 mini-series adaptation of Agatha Christie's Ordeal by Innocence.
-In 2019, she began starring as Miss Georgiana Lambe in the ITV and Masterpiece adaptation of Jane Austen's novel Sanditon.
+In 2019, Clarke began starring as Miss Georgiana Lambe in the ITV and Masterpiece adaptation of Jane Austen's novel Sanditon.
 Lambe is the only black character written by Austen.
-In 2022, she played Magali in The King's Daughter.
-The same year, she appeared in Sam Mendes' Empire of Light.
+In 2022, Clarke played Magali in The King's Daughter.
+The same year, she appeared in Sam Mendes' romantic drama film Empire of Light.
 In 2023, she played Amber (Ruby) Bradfield in Blindspot, a four-part UK series.